BaoGeist/Island-Mesh-Generation/README.md

 # Assignment A2: Mesh Generator

-  - Author #1 linofbaoze@outlook.com
+  - Author #1 linb44@mcmaster.ca
   - Author #2 hus44@mcmaster.ca
   - Author #3 [email@mcmaster.ca]

 ## How to run the product

-_This section needs to be edited to reflect how the user can interact with thefeature released in your project_
+_This section needs to be edited to reflect how the user can interact with the feature released in your project_

 ### Installation instructions